Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 Updates to a StudentSchoolAssociation Document will require corresponding updates to the StudentSchoolAssociationAuthorization table.
 This includes updates due to a cascade.
 We will need a way for core to communicate to the backend on insert/update/delete of a StudentSchoolAssociation that this is the StudentSchoolAssociationAuthorization pathway, along with the extracted StudentId and SchoolId for insert/update.

+StudentSchoolAssociationAuthorization does not need to be replicated to the search engine.

 Separately, we need to make sure EducationOrganizationHierarchy is indexed on EducationOrganizationId.

 # Denormalization for Search Engine Support